Skip to content

 Aswan

-The marketplaces in Aswan are a pure representation of the local life and traditions.
-Besides, they’re deemed as one of the cheapest markets around Egypt, offering Egyptian and African goods.
-You’ll find a couple of things that you’ll certainly like to take back home as mementoes or even souvenirs for your friends.
+The marketplaces in Aswan are a pure representation of local life and traditions.
+Besides, they’re considered one of the cheapest markets around Egypt, offering Egyptian and African goods.
+You’ll find a couple of things that you’ll undoubtedly like to take back home as mementoes or even souvenirs for your friends.

 The market areas are known to be vibrant and lively districts.
 Bargaining is also a common custom, so don’t hesitate to negotiate an item’s price if you think it can cost less.
-Nubian people are extremely friendly and welcoming; they most certainly accept offers and treat their customers with great respect.
+Nubians are amiable and welcoming; they accept offers and treat their customers respectfully.
 Their friendliness is a great trait that you’ll find yourself admiring.

 6. Explore the Ancient Monuments